 Think about it.

-YES!
-The truth is that most people skip this stage because they mistake their desire to quit with a decision.
+Most people skip this stage because they mistake their desire to quit with a decision.

-As you might have heard me saying before, the desire to quit doesn’t determine your commitment to follow through.
+But the desire to quit doesn’t determine your commitment to follow through.
 A real decision does.

 So pick a date that feels right but is challenging at the same time.